loft-demos/vcluster-platform-demo-app-template/vcluster-gitops/crossplane/vcluster-pull-request-environment/README.md

 # Ephemeral vCluster for Pull Requests
 ### with Ephemeral Argo CD Instance

-This setup enables the automatic creation of ephemeral vCluster instances for each repo pull request with the `pr-vcluster` label, to include an ephemeral Argo CD deployd inside that vCluster for managing the Pull Request application code changes dynamically.
+This setup enables the automatic creation of ephemeral PR vCluster instances for each repo pull request with the `pr-vcluster` label, to include an ephemeral Argo CD deployd inside that PR vCluster for managing the Pull Request application code changes dynamically.

 ## Key Components & Workflow
 1. vCluster Platform